radi-cho/InnovaOne-Air-open-data/README.md

-# InnovaOne Air Open Data
+# InnovaOne ML Open Data

-Public air quality and measurements data used in ML experiments and scientific projects.
+Public air & water quality and measurements data used in ML experiments and scientific projects.